Bitrefill Review – A Beginner’s Guide

-Bitrefill offers a clean well developed user interface accessible via a web platform or app.
-There are 3 main services on offer – gift card, phone refills and lightning network access.
+Bitrefill offers a clean, well-developed user interface accessible via a web platform or app.
+There are 4 main services on offer: Gift cards, phone refills, bill pay, and lightning network access.

 When you land on Bitrefill’s website you are immediately greeted with the option to buy gift cards with cryptocurrency.
 I thought this was a good place to start, an amazon voucher would be handy for buying gifts in the upcoming festive season!

 The user-interface makes the whole process so simple.
 It immediately recognizes my location in the United Kingdom and offers correlating gift card options.
 This is handy, as it would be easy to accidentally buy an amazon.com voucher rather than amazon.co.uk.